CodeReviewDAO/dxd_codereview/Reviews/346 - Blockcerts on Casper (with Verifiable Credentials and Open Badges capability)/3-4- Enable Validating Casper Blockcerts (Verifiable Credentials) and Finalize Validation/README.md

 ### Project Documentation

 The Readme file has sufficient basic usage instructions for the implemented methods.
 The reviewer was able to build, run and use the project using project documentation.
-Moreover, the project has sample usage examples.

 Requirement | Finding